University of North Texas System

 The University of North Texas System is a public university system headquartered in Dallas, Texas.
 It is the administrative overseer of three otherwise autonomous Texas institutions of higher learning: the University of North Texas, a research institution based in Denton; the University of North Texas Health Science Center in Fort Worth; and the University of North Texas at Dallas in South- and Downtown Dallas.

 History

 The UNT Regents initially created the system in 1980 to optimize management with the Texas College of Osteopathic Medicine, which, 5 years earlier (September 1, 1975) became part of UNT by way of merger.
 As a reflection of growth, the UNT System was formalized in 2003 by the 78th Texas Legislature.

 Constituent institutions

 University of North Texas

 The University of North Texas (UNT), the System's flagship institution, a four-year general education university in Denton, Texas.
 As of Fall 2023, UNT has 46,940 students.
+Their athletic program competes in the American Conference as part of the NCAA Division I.